2018 Pennsylvania primary: There's a lot you need to know

 Republican Pearl Kim, a special victims prosecutor, is unopposed.

-It's an uncontested primary election in the redrawn 6th Congressional District, which now includes all of Chester County and a portion of Berks County, including the city of Reading.
+It's an uncontested primary in the redrawn 6th Congressional District, which now includes all of Chester County and a portion of Berks County, including the city of Reading.
 Republican incumbent U.S. Rep. Ryan Costello withdrew from the race after the new districts were announced.

-On the Republican side is Greg McCauley, who operated Wendy's restaurants with his family and was on the Quigley Corp. team that made Cold-EEZE a national-brand.
+On the Republican side is Greg McCauley, a businessman who operated Wendy's restaurants with his family and was on the Quigley Corp. team that made Cold-EEZE a national-brand.

 Democrat Chrissy Houlahan, a U.S. Air Force Reserve captain and former chief operating officer of the AND1 Basketball apparel and footwear brand, is unopposed as well.